cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 Extensions =   [ * Extension ] / int,

 Extension = (
-   extensionID : int / OID,
+   extensionID : int / oid,
    ? critical : bool,        ; present if and only if extensionID is an OID extensionValue : any,     ; type known from extensionType )